Abderrahman031/Basic-C-Assignment-1/README.md

 03- C program to check even or odd using bitwise operator

-04-C program to count leading zeros in a binary number
+04- C program to count leading zeros in a binary number

-05-C program to check whether a character is alphabet, digit or special character
+05- C program to check whether a character is alphabet, digit or special character

-06-C program to create calculator using switch case and functions
+06- C program to create calculator using switch case and functions

-07-C program to find all roots of a quadratic equation
+07- C program to find all roots of a quadratic equation